Home Insurance Settlements: How Claims Are Paid Out

 What happens if I disagree with my home insurance settlement?

-If you believe your settlement offer is unfair, don't sign a release — you'll likely waive your right to request more.
+If you believe your settlement offer is unfair, do not sign a release because you'll likely waive your right to request more.
 Start by submitting a formal written dispute with supporting documentation.
 If that doesn't resolve it, invoke the appraisal clause in your policy, file a complaint with your state's insurance regulatory department, or consult a property damage attorney.
-Many attorneys offer free consultations and work on a contingency basis, so there's little financial risk to at least getting a professional opinion.
+Many attorneys offer free consultations and work on contingency, so there's little financial risk to getting a professional opinion.

 Compare Home Insurance Plans in Ohio